I have fallen in love. Again. It’s been a while, but boy, does it feel good. I look at Coen and I know the same has happened to him.

 We stroll about for hours, taking in details and searching for expressions of syncretism, which we find in the pulpit in San Miguel.
-The head of the support beam is carved into a head of an angel.
-Its hair widens out into the leaves of a palm tree and the angel’s body is the trunk of the tree.
+The head of the support beam is carved into the head of an angel.
+Its hair widens out into the leaves of a palm tree and the angel’s body forms the trunk of the tree.

 Another sculpture we like in particular is one of San Francis in San Xavier.
 I had initially dismissed it as, “Oh well, another San Francis (I would argue the majority of colonial churches in South America has one or more)” until Coen pointed out to me.